 1. Product Demonstration

 Product demonstration webinars offer attendees the opportunity to see a product in action.
 These webinars can be beneficial for businesses that provide complex products or services like software or financial services.
-They are typically led by a company representative who will walk viewers through the product’s features and benefits.
+They are typically led by a business development representative who will walk viewers through the product’s features and benefits.

 This webinar includes a question-and-answer session, allowing attendees to get clarification on any unclear points necessary for building trust and confidence.
 Businesses can host this event on different platforms and customize it to meet the specific needs of each business.

 Businesses conduct a customer success story webinar to tell the story of how one of their customers has used its product or service to achieve success.
 These events are presented as a recorded conversation between the customer and a company representative, followed by a live question-and-answer session.

 Customer success story webinars can effectively build interest in a product or service as they offer potential customers real-life examples of how they can use the product or service to achieve success.
 This webinar showcases the company’s commitment to customer satisfaction.

 Industry update webinars provide attendees with the latest information on industry trends, news, and changes.
 They are usually led by a panel of expert guest speakers who offer their insights and predictions on the industry’s future.

 These webinars can help businesses stay up-to-date on the latest developments, gain a competitive edge, and plan for future opportunities.
 These are also excellent sources of helpful insights for those considering starting a business or changing careers.